Stish/iOS/iOS_Game_003/README.md

 - random backgrounds
 - Bomb explosion

+ver 0.28
+- Bomb hits objects in explosion radius
+- Ship can be destroyed by bomb explosion
+- Shields light up when being hit by meteorite or bomb explosion

 ver 0.27
 - New game font for longer text passages
 - Bombs added to tutorial